Danjar27/Leontief-matrix-solver/README.md

 <h1>How to use it</h1>

-Import the module to your computer usin <b>pip install Leontief</b>
+Import the module to your computer using <b>pip install Leontief</b>

 Use <b>from Leontief.leontief import * </b> to import it to your document